 Today it was learned, through a US Patent and Trademark Office filing, that Google has been granted a patent concerning the logging in of multiple users by facial recognition.

 Typically, the granting of yet another tech patent wouldn't be extraordinarily interesting news.
 But given the fact that Google's latest patent relates to multiple user support, and the fact that code meant for multiple user support has been sitting right under our noses in AOSP for some time now, patent number 8,261,090 is definitely worth discussing.

 Without quoting the entire 17,000 word filing, patent '090 essentially covers methods that allow a "computing device" to recognize one or more users' identities based on facial recognition, and then give them access to resources specifically assigned to them.
 Read More

 It's not every day that I get excited when I look at a UI demo, largely because they tend to end up being vaporware.
 But it's hard to ignore a revolutionary UI when one comes along - and that's exactly what Chameleon is:

 Still not sold?
 Check out this demo video from 2 months ago, when Chameleon was first announced:

 It's certainly a stunning UI, and one that manages the rare feat of being equal parts beautiful and functional.
+But there's a catch: the company initially intended to sell Chameleon to OEMs, but it seems they couldn't find a buyer - so they're taking to Kickstarter.
 Read More

 JRummy, the developer behind Root Browser, Ultimate Backup, BusyBox Installer, and a handful of other awesome apps, has put ROM Toolbox on sale in the Play Store for just $2.99 (a cool 50% off its usual price) and plans to donate half of all the sale's revenue to the Testicular Cancer Society.